 - Eat a well-balanced diet.

 - Increase your intake of fluids to relieve cough, tightness, and fever.

 - Gargle with warm salt water to ease the discomfort of a sore throat.

 - Use hard candies or cough drops to soothe a dry throat and to inhibit coughing.

 - Inhale steam from a hot bath or shower to relieve congestion in your nose, head, and chest.

-- Take two Tylonel every four to five hours to help relieve the fever, aches and pains.
-You may also use Ibuprofen in place of Tylonel.
+- Take two Tylenol every four to five hours to help relieve the fever, aches and pains.
+You may also use Ibuprofen in place of Tylenol.

 - Avoid close contact during physical exercise until your symptoms disappear.

 - Avoid smoking during your cold, as it will cause further irritation to your upper respiratory tract.